 - Prado Museum

-We spend the remainder of the morning visiting the Prado.
+This morning we visit the Prado Museum.
 One of the gallery’s key collections comprises the works of Hieronymus Bosch and the Flemish School from the collections of Philip II.
 The extraordinary apocalyptic visions of Bosch were once housed at the Escorial in the Philip II’s private apartments, but were stored away during the Enlightenment because they were considered too extreme.
 It was Goya who revived interest in them.
 We shall also look at the collections of Dürer, Titian and Rubens before moving on to the works of the Spanish Baroque.
 Our encounter with works by Velázquez and Zurbarán, El Greco and Goya will explore the strange mix of realism and fantastic distortion which distinguishes the Spanish tradition.
 We shall study the grand portrait tradition, works by Velázquez, such as Las Meninas, and the extraordinary mystical visions of El Greco.
 We also trace Goya’s development from the early tapestry cartoons through the royal portraits, and horrific visions of the war with the French, to the so-called ‘Black Paintings’ of his old age.

-This afternoon we enjoy a very special highlight of our tour with visits to the private gardens of one of Spain’s great gardening families.
+In the afternoon, we enjoy a very special highlight of our tour with visits to the private gardens of one of Spain’s great gardening families.
 Here we explore how they have changed the arid meseta near the nation’s capital with their distinctive gardens.
 We first drive across the empty plains of Guadalajara province and through the sun-baked olive-covered hills of La Alcarría, to reach the garden created by the Marquesa de Casa Valdés, Eduardo Mencos’ grandmother and author of the seminal book Jardines de España (Gardens of Spain), which has had a profound influence on modern Spanish gardening.
 Against the advice of many, the Marquesa de Casa Valdés created her garden in 1945 in a particularly arid terrain subject to extreme temperatures.
 It became a triumph in tempering the environment and a landmark in the development of modern Spanish gardens.
-The garden now belongs to Beatriz Valdés Ozores (Condesa de Bornos), one of the author’s daughters.
-The Condesa, along with her sisters María and Micaela (Eduardo’s mother), who also welcome us to visit their own gardens nearby, will kindly host our Farewell Lunch.
+We shall enjoy a private tour of the garden, which now belongs to Beatriz Valdés Ozores (Condesa de Bornos), one of the author’s daughters.
+The Condesa’s sisters, María and Micaela (Eduardo’s mother), will also welcome us to visit their own gardens nearby and kindly host our farewell lunch.
 (Overnight Madrid) BL

 Day 18: Thursday 25 May, tour ends, Madrid